pantheon-systems/wordpress-at-scale/README.md

 # WordPress at Scale

 Gathering best practices from the community to help developers and site owners find success in scaling WordPress.
+The contents of this repository are synced with [scalewp.io](https://www.scalewp.io/) via [the WordPress Github Sync plugin](https://wordpress.org/plugins/wp-github-sync/).

 ## The Problem